FarhanFDK/Simple-WebSite-backend/README.md

-# Simple-WebSite-backend
-This is a template for backend of a website.You can use it for free!
-Switch between branches to use your favorite backend objects!
+# Simple VISIT COUNTER WITH MySQLi
+This is a Class that counts visits.You can include the class in one file and and call the method to connect to database.ITS FREE TO USE!